Visit Spain, first stop: Barcelona

 During our visit – on August 17, 2019 – we witnessed a ceremony on the spot, commemorating the victims.
 Impressive for the many journalists, photographers and authorities present.
 But more so, because of the presence of people who lost their loved ones & the many witnesses who were obviously still traumatised by the tragedy.

 Although we spent a lot of time in the old neighbourhood, Barcelona is a much bigger city.
 To get to know it, you have to make use of the public transport.
 We mostly did travel around by metro and sometimes by bus – fast, safe and cheap.

-* Another useful tip concerning public transport is to download the TMB-App (Transports Metropolitans de Barcelona), that provides you with a users guide.
+- If using public transport I’d like to recommended to download the TMB-App (Transports Metropolitans de Barcelona), that provides you with a users guide.
 That is, … all you need to know about getting from A to B, maps, timetables and tickets.